 Although I think the Chicago CityPASS provides a great value, there are a few problems to note.
 First, I’m not a huge fan of the physical nature of the pass.
 While most passes come as a simple card or mobile voucher, the Chicago CityPASS is an actual booklet of tickets.

 On top of that, the booklet is a bit clunky to use.
-You have to exchange some of these tickets at certain sites for an actual attraction ticket.
+At certain sites, you have to exchange your Chicago CityPASS ticket for an actual attraction ticket.
 However, the worst part of the entire pass is that your tickets become invalid if you rip them out of the booklet yourself!
 Be careful.
 You’ve been warned!

 Adding to the clunkieness, there are 3 ways to obtain your Chicago CityPASS after purchase – mobile voucher, printed voucher, or you can have the actual booklet shipped to you.
 However, if you choose the voucher option, you still must exchange your voucher for an actual booklet at the first attraction you visit.
 Why not cut out the extra steps and just allow the use of the voucher?